 - Cluster headaches strike quickly and cause severe pain, usually around one eye but can spread across your face, head, neck, and shoulders.
 These happen in “cluster periods” that can last weeks or months.
 These types of headaches are rare and can be treated with medicine.

 - Migraine headaches cause moderate to severe pain and throbbing in the front and both sides of the head.
-Your teen may also experience dizziness, blurred vision, fever, stomach upset, and even nausea and vomiting.
+Your teen may also experience dizziness, blurred vision, fever, stomach upset, and even vomiting.
 He or she may be very sensitive to light, smells, and noise and want to sleep when experiencing a migraine.

 Talk to your doctor about medicines and other treatment options for migraine headaches.
 Keep track of your teen’s migraine triggers, such as lack of sleep, certain foods, environmental changes, or stress.
 If you know what triggers them, you can help your teen try to avoid getting a migraine.